 It’s been a hot minute since I last put up a post, over a month to be exact, and it’s been a frustrating month for me creativity wise.
-I felt unmotivated and uninspired by everything I was writing and the pictures I was taking – it all just seemed boring to me.
 So, I took an unintentional break to recharge and gain a new perspective.
 I’ve also been incredibly busy with college and work so writing began to feel like a chore and I was not willing to put out content that feels forced or I’m not happy with.

 Although I still do not have a plethora of ideas overflowing I believe that the only way to power through this slump is to just keep going.
 As I’ve had this break from creating my own content, I still have been learning new things that I can do to be better at what I love.